Welton, Lincolnshire: History

 There is significant recorded personal charity for the poor through the local parish church, St Mary's, as well a history of other resources for the poor.
 In 1664, Thomas Codd left 20 shillings per year for the poor, and four year later in 1668, a Mrs Leary left 10 shillings per year.
 However, by 1881, all knowledge as to what land generated Leary's income was lost and the grant left undone.
 In 1716, Elizabeth Croft left 20 shillings a year to the poor.
 The Common Lands were enclosed in the parish around 1771.
 In 1824, John Camm left the interest from £500 for the poor, which was combined with about £11, 10 shillings a year recorded as chiefly the gift of Earl Brownlow by 1848, to supply about £20 to the poor per annum.
 Renowned philanthropist Sarah Greville, Countess of Warwick left £10 per annum to the vicar of Welton for delivering a lecture in the church every Sunday evening.
-The 1834 Poor Law Amendment Act made the parish part of the Lincoln Poor Law Union, and in 1881, it still held the right to send one poor man to Market Rasen Hospital.
+The Poor Law Amendment Act 1834 made the parish part of the Lincoln Poor Law Union, and in 1881, it still held the right to send one poor man to Market Rasen Hospital.

 During the Cold War, a Royal Observer Corps underground monitoring post for nuclear reporting was operated in Ryland.
 A similar post can be found at the site of the former RAF Dunholme Lodge to the south-west.

 William Farr School was opened inside the parish as a secondary modern school in 1952, on a site purchased for £600 from RAF Dunholme Lodge in 1946 by Rev William Farr, then vicar of Welton.
 The school was named after him when he died in 1955.
 Five years later in 1960, the old former wartime buildings were replaced, with the new site straddling the southern parish border with Dunholme.
 The school acquired comprehensive status in 1974, became grant-maintained in 1992, and as part of their trip to Welton in 1996, Queen Elizabeth II and Prince Philip visited to open the new Humanities building.

 In 2000 William Farr signed up for the latest education initiative and attained Technology College status.
 In 2001 they achieved the distinction of having the best comprehensive school A-level results in England, and in 2006 it received an outstanding award in every category in an Ofsted inspection, one of the best in the country.
 It is now an academy and is also an associate school of the University of Lincoln.

-Welton also has a very successful not-for-profit magazine, Welton News, which has published monthly since June 1999, nearing 300 issues as of 2022.
+Welton also has a not-for-profit magazine, Welton News, which has published monthly since June 1999, nearing 300 issues as of 2022.
 More than 2,000 copies of each issue are distributed free-of-charge to every household in Welton by a group of volunteers.
 The magazine was edited by Hugh Gilfedder for over 15 years, until his retirement in 2019, when he was succeeded by Dorothy Russell.
 Gilfedder was also responsible for the donating two new trees to be planted in the village the same year.